Northshore Plaza I & II

 Image credit: Northshore Plaza

-Other than shopping and eating, there’s also multiple playgrounds on the second floor for kids to run amok.
+Other than shopping and eating, there’re also multiple playgrounds on the second floor for kids to run amok.
 One of them even has a giant zipline swing that will sure to make any kid giddy with excitement.

 Visit Northshore Plaza for an exciting day in SG